life-itself/second-renaissance/content/templates/profile-documentation.md

 ## image
 - representative image for the organization.
 Should include name/logo.
 Normally just take a standard screenshot of the home page.
 - format = filepath (save image in assets)
+## logo
+- N.B. logo will not show up if it is white
 ## sectors
 - what areas of activity is the actor skilled or specialised in? (select 1-3)
 	- Arts & Culture